 Parents' incomes may decrease the amount of study grant if the student (a) studies at middle level institute, (b) is less than 20 years old, and (c) is not married and has no children.
+In 2016-2018, the study grant was paid in full if parents' annual earned and capital incomes, gross incomes minus natural deductions, were together less than 40,800 euro.
+Starting 1 January 2019, taxable income values will be used when calculating parental income under the student financial aid scheme.
+Because taxable income will almost always be larger than the income minus work-related expenses, the parental income limits are raised by 5-6%.
+Since January 2019, the study grant is paid in full if parents' taxable incomes are together less than 43,000 euro.

-The study grant was paid in full if parents' annual earned and capital incomes, gross incomes minus natural deductions, are together less than 40,800 euro.
-The study grant is decreased by 5% for every 1,010 euro/year the parents' incomes exceed the limit.
-A higher limit of 53,000 euro was introduced since August 2014 for 18-19 years old students who do not live with their parents and study at middle level (EUROMOD policy year 2015).
+The study grant is decreased by 5% for every 1,070 euro/year the parents' incomes exceed the limit (1,010 euro/year in 2016-2018).
+A higher limit of 53,000 euro was introduced since August 2014 for 18-19 years old students who did not live with their parents and study at middle level (EUROMOD policy year 2015).
 The limit was increased to 60 000 euros since January 2016 (EUROMOD policy year 2016).
 Income test cannot be simulated in the model if children live separately from their parents.
-In 2018 the income of parents no longer affect the student grant of middle level students who are 18-19 years old and do not live with their parents.
+Since 2018 the income of parents no longer affect the student grant of middle level students who are 18-19 years old and do not live with their parents.
+Starting August 2019, parental income will no longer affect the basic amount for students under 18 who do not live with their parents.

 Parents' low incomes may also increase the amount of study grant if (a) the student lives with parents or (b) lives alone but is less than 18 years old.
 The full increases of the study grant are shown in Tables 8, 9, and 10.
-In 2014-2017 the increase is paid in full if parents' annual earned and capital incomes, gross income minus natural deductions, do not together exceed 20,700 euro.
-The full increase is decreased by 10% for every 2,070 euro/year the parents' incomes exceed the limit.
+In 2019 the increase is paid in full if parents' annual earned and capital incomes, gross income minus natural deductions, did not together exceed 21,800 euro (20,700 euro in 2016-2018).
+The full increase is decreased by 10% for every 2,180 euro/year the parents' incomes exceed the limit (2,070 euro/year in 2016-2018).
 The total study grant is the basic amount plus the increase.
 The increased part of study grant is included in the model but is not simulated in the baseline.